dagainz/Correlator/docs/index.md

 ## Features

-- Pure Python framework to develop systems that Correlate, report on, and dispatch events based on system log records and take custom actions in response to any of these events.
+- Pure Python framework to develop systems that correlate, report on, and dispatch events based on system log records and take custom actions in response to any of these events.
-- Syslog server with packet capture and replay
+- CLI based syslog server with packet capture and replay
-- CLI to help manage captured syslog data
+- CLI capture tool that helps manage captured syslog data
-- Sample logic module to report and alert on ssh login attempts.
+- OpenSSH login logic module reports and alerts on ssh login attempts.
+This demonstrates a simple SIEM.

 ## Requirements

 Python 3.10+
+This was developed on macOS, and I expect it work on any unix like system.
+It has not been tested on Microsoft Windows.

-## Limitations
+## Limitations and known issues

+This is not an exhaustive list

 - This is early in the development lifecycle.
-It does not yet do much, and bugs are inevitable.
+It does not yet do much, and bugs are plenty.
-- This hjas not been tested on Microsoft Windows
+- The event system has no retry capability.
+Its fire-and-forget.
+- No state persistence.
+Modules must keep state for correlation and statistics gathering/reporting.
+Without persistence, if the server process is stopped or restarted for any reason, all state will be lost.
 - The server is functional but not reliable for real operational use.